 Here are five reasons crab apples should be in your garden plans.
 (And yes, there is no consensus on how to spell crabapple.)

-1. Crabapples are decorative
+1. Crabapples are Decorative

 My crabapple trees are the first trees to blossom in my garden.
 They blossom longer than any of my other fruit trees.
 This gives me a full 3 to 4 weeks of flowering, at a time when the rest of my garden is just beginning to wake up.

 In late summer the red and yellow blushed fruit hangs in bundles from the branches, stunning against the August greenness of the rest of the garden.
 The leaves hang on till the first killing frost and then change color quickly for a stunning display of gold and yellow.
+Crabapple trees provide a nearly year-round interest for a beautiful landscape.

-2. They are early bee food
+2. They are Early Bee Food

-In spring my crabapple trees are abuzz with bumblebees and mason bees.
-The blossoms of these trees are a banquet for both native pollinators and honey bees.
 Since the flowering season for crabapples is earlier and longer, it gives those stressed pollinators a reliable food source before berries and other fruit start to leaf out.

 Apple trees require a pollinator of another compatible apple variety to set fruit.
 Pollen from a crabapple tree will pollinate most apple trees provided that they blossom at the same time.

-Crab apples are so effective at pollinating other apple varieties that old time orchardists would take branches of crab apples in bloom and put them in a bucket of water in the middle of their apple orchards.
+Crab apples are so effective at pollinating other apple varieties that old-time orchardists would take branches of crab apples in bloom and put them in a bucket of water in the middle of their apple orchards.
 The bees would visit the crabapple blossoms and then visit the apple blossoms as they opened on the apple trees, improving the fruit set.

 When you are planting apple trees in a new garden, plant a crabapple within 50 feet of your other apple trees to ensure good pollination.

 Although these can still grow up to 12 feet tall, they can be easily managed in a small garden, with judicious pruning.
+Be sure to provide full sun for these trees.

-5. Crab apples are edible and dependable
+5. Crab Apples are Edible and Dependable

 Can you eat crabapples?
 Absolutely!
 They’re perfectly edible.